KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 git clone https://github.com/laravel/homestead.git Homestead
 ```

 Now to create and copy some configuration files for Homestead.
-Navigate to the newly clone repository, we did this in the above command(named Homestead), and run the init file:
+Navigate to the newly cloned repository, we did this in the above command(named Homestead), and run the init file:

 For Windows: